On Watching Mother Disappear:

 On finite time:

-Much of my current work focuses on the precariousness of the world we now inhabit, where individuals, societies and the planet are under intensifying threats of destruction.
-I also am acutely aware of being in the last chapters of my life, regardless of outside forces.
-My sense of “finite time” challenges me to live fully and richly, with a great sense of appreciation and gratitude – and to tell my stories through my poems.
+My most recent work focuses on the trajectory of my life from childhood on, with an acute awareness of being "in the last chapters."
+My sense of finite time challenges me to live fully and richly, with a great sense of appreciation and gratitude and to tell my stories and those of my family through my poems.